Human Trafficking Awareness Art Exhibit in Progress

 Click on book to purchase.

-These are a few documentaries and films produced based on actual charters and events to expand your knowledge of Human Trafficking,
+These are a few documentaries and films produced based on actual charters and events which expand my knowledge of Human Trafficking,

 for film details and links click on image.